Collect taxes

 OptionalDetailed line item tax breakdownsServer-side

-The top-level tax_breakdown is always returned and provides a simple breakdown suitable for displaying a list of taxes at checkout or on a receipt.
+The top-level tax_breakdown is always returned and provides a simple breakdown that’s suitable for displaying a list of taxes at checkout or on a receipt.

-means that you’re not collecting tax in the country or state where tax would be due.
+You can use the taxability_reason to understand why tax isn’t applied while building your integration.
+For example, not_ doesn’t collect tax in the country or state where tax would be due.
 Adding tax registrations to your account settings tells Stripe where you’re collecting tax.
-If you have already added registration for Washington, the taxability reason displayed in your result is standard_
+If you added registration for Washington, the taxability reason displayed in your result is standard_, which indicates that the product is taxed at the standard rate.

 - The

-field from tax_rate_details is a high-level tax type indication that might not always match the type returned in reports and transaction exports.
+tax_field from tax_rate_details is a high-level tax type indication that might not always match the type returned in reports and transaction exports.
 For example, it doesn’t distinguish between US sales tax and US use tax.type - Use the

-field from tax_rate_details in your Checkout flow to show all of the taxes.
-The taxes are localised based on customer location and product tax information.
-For example, if VAT is applied for Germany because the customer is in Germany and the product is taxed at the destination, such as txcd_10103001: Software as a service (SaaS) for business use, we showname Umsatzsteuer (USt)
+display_field from tax_rate_details in your Checkout flow to show all of the taxes.
+The taxes are localized based on customer location and product tax information.
+For example, if VAT is applied for Germany because the customer is in Germany and the product is taxed at the destination, such as txcd_10103001: Software as a service (SaaS) for business use, we showname Umsatzsteuer (USt), which is the German representation for VAT.
+If VAT is applied for France because the head office address is set to France and the product is taxed at the origin, such as txcd_20030000: General - Services, we showTaxe sur la valeur ajoutée (TVA), which is the French representation of VAT.

 { ... "tax_breakdown": [ { "amount": 103, "inclusive": false, "tax_rate_details": { "country": "US", "percentage_decimal": "10.25", "state": "WA", "tax_type": "sales_tax" }, "taxability_reason": "standard_rated", "taxable_amount": 1000 } ],